 America's continuing drive for material well-being has made it the world's colossus, but it may also contain the seeds of destruction.
 That sounds like fire-and-brimstone preaching, but it's also a warning from pragmatic experts on energy independence and global warming.
 Will unlimited economic growth be the undoing—not just of America, but the rest of the world?
-Could the US replace disposable luxury with quality and longevity?
+If it wanted to, could the US just slow down and replace the drive for disposable luxury with a yen for quality and longevity based on renewable resources?

 - David Freeman: former Board Member, California Consumer Power and Conservation Financing Authority

 - Tom Donlan: Editorial Page Editor, Barron's National Business and Financial Weekly, @barronsonline

 - Steve Glenn: CEO, LivingHomes